Dymantic/laravel-instagram-feed/README.md

 Instagram provides three media types through this API: image, video and carousel.
 This package simplifies that into just a feed of images and videos.
 You may use the `ignore_video` config option if you don't want to include any videos.
 For carousel items, the first item of the carousel is used.
 If video is to be ignored, and the first image will be used, if it exists.

+##### Note on ignoring video

+If you chose to ignore video, your feed size may be smaller than the limit you requested.
+If you expect to be ignoring video posts you may want to increase how many posts you fetch (see "Getting the Feed" below).

 ### Setup

 `php artisan vendor:publish` to publish the necessary migrations and config, and `php artisan migrate` to run migrations.